Financial Planning for Chronic Kidney Disease Patients

 Private Health Insurance

-Private health insurance, typically through employers, may cover dialysis but often at 3 to 10 times the cost of Medicare.
+Private health insurance, often provided through employers, may cover dialysis but at three to 10 times the cost of Medicare.
 Plan details and limits, including potential lifetime caps, vary.
 For those eligible for Medicare with an Employer Group Health Plan (EGHP), the EGHP is primary for the first 30 months and then becomes secondary to Medicare.

 Alternative Financing Options